 2. Do the basics.
 Get enough sleep (about 8 or 9 hours daily), eat nutritious foods, drink ample water, avoid caffeine and alcohol, and exercise regularly.
 A medical checkup is wise too.

-3. Mind renewal, first part.
-Get rid of all negative, trashy, ungodly inputs from music, television including news programs, the internet, video games, and reading materials, including most popular magazines and novels, and replace them with God-honoring alternatives, especially the bible.
+3. Renew your mind, part 1.
+Get rid of all negative, trashy, ungodly inputs from music, television (including news programs), the internet, video games, and reading materials, including most popular magazines and novels, and replace them with God-honoring alternatives, especially the Bible.

 3. Pray.
-Philippians 4 is apostle Paul’s antidote to freedom from anxiety.
-“Be anxious for nothing, but in everything by prayer and supplication with thanksgiving your requests be made known to God,” 4:6-7.
+Philippians 4 is the apostle Paul’s answer to freedom from anxiety.
+“Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God” 4:6–7, ESV.
 When you react to your problem with thankful prayer, peace replaces anxiety, even fear of panic attacks.
 As prayer becomes your habit, you’ll experience peace time after time.
 When thankfulness becomes a habit, doubt dissipates.
 Remember this: God promises not to allow anything to happen to you that is too much for you to bear.

 No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it.
 1 Corinthians 10:13, ESV

-4. Mind renewal, second part.
+4. Renew your mind, part 2.
 How you feel and act is a product of your thinking.
 When you think godly thoughts, godly emotions and behavior follow.
-“As (a person) thinks within himself, so he is” Proverbs 23:7, NASB.
+“As (a person) thinks within himself, so he is” (Proverbs 23:7, NASB).
 Replace the lies you believe with the truth of God.
 I’ve developed a Thought-Emotion-Behavior download to help you do this.
 I encourage you to make copies and learn to replace ungodly thoughts with godly thoughts every day.
-The goal is a renewed mind according to Romans 12:1-2 and Ephesians 4:23, among other scripture.
+The goal is a renewed mind according to Romans 12:1–2 and Ephesians 4:23, among other Scripture.

 I made certain to be realistic, do the basics, replace negative, fear-producing inputs with God-honoring praise music and Bible reading, pray with thanksgiving, and replace lies with God’s truth.
 I also made a plan of progressively tackling more difficult highway driving over time.